zijie-tang/Spectrogram_WANGLab/README.md

 # Zap

-This repository includes a Matlab class and a Python module which implement a number of methods/functions for the different algorithms of the REpeating Pattern Extraction Technique (REPET), and Matlab GUIs to demo the original REPET, REPET-SIM, and uREPET.
+This repository contains a Matlab GUI which implements Zafar's audio player (Zap), featuring some practical functionalities such as a synchronized spectrogram, a select/drag tool, and a playback line.

 ## zap Matlab GUI